Some notes on topological rings and their groups of units: Introduction

 \section{Introduction}

-In this article, we obtain new results on topological groups and commutative topological rings.
 The group of units of a given topological ring with the subspace topology is not necessarily a topological group.
-This leads us to the notion of \emph{absolute topological ring} (see Definition \ref{Definition I}).
+This leads us to the notion of an \emph{absolute topological ring} (see Definition \ref{Definition I}).
 We prove that every commutative ring with the $I$-adic topology is an absolute topological ring (see Theorem \ref{Theorem 3}).
 Next in Theorem \ref{Theorem I}, we show that the group of units $R^{\ast}$ of a given topological ring $R$ by the topology $\mathscr{T}_{f}$ induced by the map $f:R^{\ast}\rightarrow R\times R$ which is given by $a\mapsto(a,a^{-1})$ is a topological group.
 This theorem gives us a characterization result (see Corollary \ref{Coro 3 iii}) which asserts that $R^{\ast}$ with the subspace topology $\mathscr{T}$ is a topological group if and only if $\mathscr{T}=\mathscr{T}_{f}$. \\

 If $G$ is a topological group then it is shown that every monomial function $G^{n}\rightarrow G$ given by $(x_{1},\ldots,x_{n})\mapsto ax_{1}^{d_{1}}\ldots x_{n}^{d_{n}}$ is continuous where $a\in G$ and each $d_{k}\in\mathbb{Z}$.
 Similarly, if $R$ is a topological ring then we show that every polynomial function $R^{n}\rightarrow R$ is continuous.
 This observation has several consequences (especially it unifies various known results as particular cases). \\